Seated Incline Dumbbell Curls

-The Incline Bench Seated Dumbbell Curl targets the biceps by positioning the arms behind the torso to increase stretch and range of motion.
+The Seated Incline Dumbbell Curls targets the biceps by positioning the arms behind the torso to increase stretch and range of motion.

 Category